bgressier/schema-inspector/README.md

 * **default**: false.
 * **usable on**: any.

-This field indicates whether or not property has to exist.
+This field indicates whether or not the property has to exist.

 __Example__